 \subsection{3D reconstruction}

-Finally, using the visual odometry the STDyn-SLAM builds a 3D reconstruction from left, segmented, and depth images.
+Finally, the STDyn-SLAM builds a 3D reconstruction from left, segmented, and depth images using visual odometry.
 First, the 3D reconstruction process checks each pixel of the segmented image to reject the point corresponding to the classes of the objects selected as dynamic in section \ref{network_architecture}.
 Then, if the pixel is not considered as a dynamic object, the equivalent pixel from the depth image is added to the point cloud, and the assigned color of the point is obtained from the left frame.
 This section builds a local point-cloud only in the current pose of the system, and then the octomap \cite{Hornung12octomap:an} joins and updates the local point clouds in a full point cloud.

-\begin{remark} It is important to mention that we merely applied the semantic segmentation, optical flow, and geometry constraints to the left image for avoiding increasing the time executing.
-Moreover, the segmentation of the right frame is unnecessary because the step of features selection rejects the ORB features inside dynamic objects from the left image, so the corresponding points from the right frame will not be matched. \end{remark}
+\begin{remark} It is essential to mention that we merely applied the semantic segmentation, optical flow, and geometry constraints to the left image to avoid increasing the time executing.
+Moreover, the right frame segmentation is unnecessary because feature selection rejects the ORB features inside dynamic objects from the left image, so the corresponding points from the right frame will not be matched. \end{remark}